Sosene Anesi

-Sosene Raymond Anesi (born 3 June 1981 in Apia, Samoa) is a former rugby union footballer who played as a fullback and wing and currently the head coach of CS Dinamo București.
+Sosene Raymond Anesi (born 3 June 1981 in Apia, Samoa) is a former rugby union footballer who played as a fullback and wing and currently the head coach of Romania's current champions CS Dinamo București.

 Career

 Anesi came from Samoa to New Zealand in 2000 on a rugby scholarship arranged between St Joseph's College in Apia and St John's College in Hamilton.
 He made his National Provincial Championship debut for Waikato in 2003.
 He played for the Chiefs in the Super 14 up until 2007.
 He made his All Blacks debut from the bench in 2005 against Fiji at Albany, but did not play any further tests.
 In 2010 and 2011, he played for the Waratahs in the Super Rugby competition, in 2012 played for NTT Communications Shining Arcs Japan's Top League and the NSW Shute Shield competition for the Parramatta Two Blues Rugby club.
 He now plays for RCM MVT Timișoara, 2012 and 2013 SuperLiga Champion from Romania.

 In November 2007 Anesi was charged with assault.
 He was given diversion.